 What will FB become?

 Facebook still has some life in it yet.
 Those who use Facebook correctly from a business perspective utilize the platform as a replacement for a website.
 Encapsulating the ‘community feel’.
 Particularly pertinent for local small businesses from coffee shops to cleaning services and clubs to neighbourly groups.
 Facebook provides excellent Search Engine (Google & Bing) potential if you’re one of these local Facebook groups.
+Facebook paid ads also continue to be effective.

 Our prediction is that people will continue to use Facebook but far less as the years go by and it will eventually become another MySpace unless they address the current trends.